Medically reviewed by Kristin Hall, FNP

 If you have erectile dysfunction (ED) symptoms, getting a prescription for Viagra isn’t as difficult—or as jarring—as you might think.

-Brand-name ED drugs like Viagra® and Cialis® require a prescription and they can be costly.
-Affordability and the hassle of obtaining a prescription drive many men with ED to seek out other options, which sometimes include over-the-counter (OTC) erectile dysfunction drugs.
+That said, affordability and the hassle of obtaining a prescription drug drive many men with ED to seek out other options, which sometimes include over-the-counter (OTC) erectile dysfunction drugs or “Viagra substitutes.”